Let's be friends

 When you hire a plumber, you don’t rate them.
-First of all – you have little knowledge of plumbing (or you’d do it yourself) – and second of all – you don’t know anything about the plumber you hired.
+First of all, you have little knowledge of plumbing (or you’d do it yourself), and second, you don’t know anything about the plumber you hired.

 These chart/diagram things are just first-takes